 If you are considering changing your faucets, hardware, light fixtures, or shower fixtures, brushed gold finishes can achieve a glamorous, vintage-inspired look.

-“Don’t be afraid to mix metals if you’re drawn to that look,” she says, “The key is to match warmer and cooler undertones of your metals together.
-For example, chrome finishes often pair well with a cooler gold, while warm brass pairs well with black finishes.”
+If you prefer a matte black or glossy silver finish, both are classic.
+Mixing metal finishes can look stunning as well when done correctly.
+The key is to match the warmer and cooler undertones of your metals together.
+For example, chrome finishes often pair well with cooler gold finishes, while warm brass pairs well with black finishes.

 Hidden Storage Solutions